What’s The Difference Between EPDM And Silicone Rubber?

 • Chemical Resistance: Excellent resistance to oils, solvents, brake fluids, and many chemicals, ensuring durability in harsh environments.

-• Durability: Highly resistant to UV radiation, ozone, and weathering, making silicone rubber ideal for outdoor and long-term use.
+• Durability: Highly resistant to UV radiation, ozone, and weathering, for outdoor and long-term use.

 • Compression: Maintains shape under pressure, ensuring reliability in sealing applications.